Aeva/snake-oil/README.md

 Dependencies
 ------------

-You need Python 3 installed on your system with the system PATH environment variable set up correctly.
+You need Python 3.10 or newer installed on your system with the system PATH environment variable set up correctly.

 Linux users will probably have to install `libpython3` or an equivalent package.